danieldiamond/gitlab-analytics/dimensional_modeling.md

 In the simpliest version fact table is a central table and is linked to dimensional tables with foreign keys creating a star schema.
 Star schema with dimensional tables linking to more dimensional tables are called snowflake schemas, multi fact tables schemas are called galaxies.

+### First iteartion in our DWH

+OKR: Reporting on both ARR and Customer counts entirely supported in a Kimball Dimensional Warehouse

 The graphical schema of dimensional model developed for calculating  ARR/ Customer count